clhenrick/portfolio/pages/cv.md

 User Experience Engineer focusing on data visualization for the [Google Cloud Platform](https://cloud.google.com/) and other product areas at Google.

-- Collaborate with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in the design process of product development.
+- Collaborate with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in product development.
 - Create prototypes at varying levels of fidelity for interactive design concepts using modern web standards and technologies such as React, Angular, D3JS, TypeScript, LitElement, (S)CSS, HTML, etc.
 - Make design recommendations pertaining to areas such as accessibility, visual design, and interaction design.
 - Anaylze data and document data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.